Hair Salon Loyalty Programme: Rebook 70% of Clients

 Mistake 1: Copying the Coffee Shop Model

-“10 stamps = free haircut” takes 2+ years and costs you $40+ in labor.
+“10 stamps = free haircut” takes 2+ years and costs you $40+ in labour.
 Most clients abandon before getting there.

 Fix: 6-8 stamps to a free add-on service ($10-15 cost to you).

-Your color clients visit every 4-6 weeks and spend 2-3x more per visit.
-A one-size-fits-all program undervalues them.
+Your colour clients visit every 4-6 weeks and spend 2-3x more per visit.
+A one-size-fits-all programme undervalues them.

-Fix: Bonus stamps for color services, or a separate “color club” tier.
+Fix: Bonus stamps for colour services, or a separate “colour club” tier.

 Mistake 3: No Automated Reminders